IcecatNV/Icecat-Integration/doc/plugin_v4.md

 ## Icecat plugin v4.0.0

-The v4.0.0 addon version is compatible with Pimcore version greater than or equal to 10.5
+The v4.0.0 plugin version is compatible with Pimcore version 10.5.* or greater versions.

 **Install latest version**